vincentarelbundock/Rdatasets/doc/DAAG/rst/spam7.rst

    .. rubric:: Format
       :name: format

-   This data frame contains the following columns:
+   Columns included are:

    crl.tot
-      total length of words in capitals
+      total length of uninterrupted sequences of capitals

    dollar
-      number of occurrences of the \\$ symbol
+      Occurrences of the dollar sign, as percent of total number of characters

    bang
-      number of occurrences of the ! symbol
+      Occurrences of ‘!’, as percent of total number of characters

    money
-      number of occurrences of the word ‘money’
+      Occurrences of ‘money’, as percent of total number of words

    n000
-      number of occurrences of the string ‘000’
+      Occurrences of the string ‘000’, as percent of total number of words

    make
-      number of occurrences of the word ‘make’
+      Occurrences of ‘make’, as a percent of total number of words

    yesno
       outcome variable, a factor with levels ``n`` not spam, ``y`` spam